Kount/kount.github.io/_docs/ris-modes.md

   </tr>
 </table>

-{% include alert.html style="warning" text="NOTE: There are caveats to the PENC, PTOK and PTYP fields.
+{% include alert.html style="success" text="NOTE: There are caveats to the PENC, PTOK and PTYP fields.
 Please contact your Client Success Manager for further details." %}